 Sector Rotation is a high-risk/high-volatility strategy.
 While its peaks and valleys have been more extreme than SMI's other strategies, it has generated especially impressive long-term returns, as discussed in Sector Rotation is Risky, But Highly Rewarding.

-There is no change being made to Sector Rotation for March.
+There is no change being made to Sector Rotation for May.
 Here are the details.

 To the surprise of many, the post-election rally extended into the new year, with stocks rising mildly in January before pushing forcefully higher in February.
 While the market leveled out in March, the first quarter as a whole was solidly positive for equity investors who had the courage to stay invested.